PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 ## Introduction

 PaddlePaddle is implementing concept of in-place execution of some of operators.
-Idea of In-place execution is present on following picture:
+The idea of in-place execution is present on following picture:

 ![](images/inplace.svg)